KSP-KOS/KOS/_sources/structures/gui_widgets/skin.txt

         The background color of selected text (eg. TEXTFIELD).

-    .. method:: ADD(name)
+    .. method:: ADD(name, style)

         :parameter name: :struct:`String`
+        :parameter style: :struct:`Style` - a style to clone here.
-        :return: :struct:`Style`
+        :return: :struct:`Style` - the copy of the style that was made.

         Adds a new style to the skin and names it.
 The skin holds a list of styles by name which you can retrieve later.
+Note, this makes a copy of the style you pass in, so changes you make to this new style afterward shouldn't affect the one you passed in, and visa versa.

     .. method:: HAS(name)